-Fees for late rent payments are pretty normal but that doesn't mean you should be forced to eat ramen all month because your check arrived two days late.
-When you sign a lease, you should make sure it lists a clear late fee and number of days at which the fee is triggered.
+Fees for late rent payments are pretty normal—but that doesn't mean you should be forced to eat ramen all month because your check arrived two days late.
+When you sign a lease, make sure it clearly states how much a late fee will be and whether there's a grace period before the fee is triggered.
 Your landlord can't make any changes to this policy during the lease without your consent.

 Certain states have laws on the books that set a ceiling for late fees.
-They might also specify the number of days that a landlord needs to wait before charging you a fee.
+They might also specify the number of days that a landlord is required to wait before charging you a fee.

-Connecticut: You have a nine-day grace period in Connecticut.
+- Connecticut: You have a nine-day grace period.2

-Iowa: If your rent is less than $700 you cannot be charged more than $12 per day in late fees or $60 per month.
+- Iowa: If your rent is less than $700, you can't be charged more than $12 per day in late fees or $60 per month.
 If your rent is more than that, you can't be charged more than $20 per day or $100 per month.
-There is no specified grace period.
+There is no specified grace period.3

-North Carolina: You have a grace period of five days in North Carolina and can't be charged more than $15 or 5% of monthly rent.
+- North Carolina: You have a grace period of five days and can't be charged more than $15 or 5% of monthly rent (whichever is greater).5

-If you don't live in one of these states, then the best way to figure out if you're subject to late fees on your rent payments is to check your lease.
-Most landlords will include a fee amount in the term at the beginning of the lease that states the amount of monthly rent.
-This may be presented as either a percentage of your rent or a flat fee.
+If the laws in your state don't mention late fees, then you should check your lease.
+Most landlords will state whether there's a grace period and how much they charge for late rent, which may be presented as either a percentage of your monthly rent or a flat fee.
 If you can't find guidance anywhere, a good rule of thumb is that if you pay rent later than one week after it's due, you can expect to be charged some sort of fine.

 Remember that it's always illegal to raise rent as a form of retaliation and to do it before a lease is up for renewal.